tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 ## Troubleshooting

-If you run into issues with your Azure Virtual Desktop (AVD) environment, there will periodically be troubleshooting tips at the end of the current exercise.
+When you run into issues with your Azure Virtual Desktop (AVD) environment, there will periodically be troubleshooting tips at the end of the current exercise.
 If the issues are not directly addressed, please feel free to reach out to your instructor or teacher.

 Also, review the please see the article [AVD troubleshooting article](https://docs.microsoft.com/en-us/azure/virtual-desktop/troubleshoot-set-up-overview).
 Part of the article will also cover the steps covered in [Exercise 8](#exercise-8-setup-monitoring-for-avd) that can be used to help diagnose an issue you're running into.